SIGPLAN/SIGPLAN.github.io/Awards/Service.md

 title: "Distinguished Service Award"
 ---

-Awarded on the basis of value and degree of services to the Programming Languages Community.
+Given by ACM SIGPLAN to recognize the value and degree of services to the Programming Languages Community.
 The award recognizes contributions to ACM SIGPLAN, its conferences, publications, or its local activities.
 The award includes a prize of $2,500.
 Current members of